jingjingl18/openai-cs-agents-demo/README.md

    - Jailbreak Guardrail will trip and turn red on the screen.
    - Agent: "Sorry, I can only answer questions related to telco service.."

 This flow demonstrates how the system intelligently routes your requests to the right specialist agent, ensuring you get accurate and helpful responses for data usage check in bill and data roaming plans recommendation.
-Relevance and jailbreak guradrails are also enforced to make sure the conversation stays on topics related telco service.
+Relevance and jailbreak guradrails are also enforced to make sure the conversation stays on topics related to telco service.

 ### Demo flow #2

 1. **Start with a bill check request:**
    - User: "I want to check my bill."
-   - The Triage Agent will route you to the bill_dispute_resolve_agent.
+   - The Triage Agent will route you to the Bill Dispute Resolve Agent.

 2. **Bill Check:**
-   - The bill_dispute_resolve_agent will ask to confirm your account number.
+   - The Bill Dispute Resolve Agent will ask to confirm your account number.
    - You can either confirm or give your account number.
-   - bill_dispute_resolve_agent will ask for more details on what to check in the bill.
+   - The Bill Dispute Resolve Agent will ask for more details on what to check in the bill.

 3. **Registration Fee**
    - User: "Understand registration fee for my mobile"
-   - bill_dispute_resolve_agent: "Based on retrieved information, there is one-time registration fee of $10.70...."
+   - Bill Dispute Resolve Agent: "Based on retrieved information, there is one-time registration fee of $10.70...."

 4. **Local Call Rate**
    - User: "Understand the local call rate"
-   - bill_dispute_resolve_agent: "Based on retrieved information, an excess local call is charged at 16.05 cents per minute."
+   - Bill Dispute Resolve Agent: "Based on retrieved information, an excess local call is charged at 16.05 cents per minute."

 This flow demonstrates how the system not only routes requests to the appropriate agent, but also use retrieved data from 'Singtel general terms and conditions.pdf' via RAG and local vector store to answer questions on 'Registration fee' and 'Local call rate' correctly.